OCB7D2D/OcbElectricityOverhaul/README.md

 It doesn't seem that the underlying blocks (e.g. blade trap) would handle this cleanly, as in my testing this seemed to enable some kind of "power hack".

-There is a new option under "controls" where you can enable/disable the charging of batteries from batteries.
-Default is to only charge batteries from diesel generators or solar panels (self-charge defaults to `false`).
+Battery banks have additional "Charging" in-game options, where you can set from which power source a specific bank should take power for charging.
+This allows to have diesel generators as true backups only in the night, while batteries are only charged during the day via solar panels.

 ## Implementation details (devs only)